World soccer rocked by U.S., Swiss arrests of officials for graft

 FIFA’s decision to award the World Cup to Qatar, a tiny desert country with no domestic tradition of soccer, was heavily criticised by soccer officials in Western countries.
 FIFA was forced to acknowledge that it is too hot to play soccer there in the summer when the tournament is traditionally held, forcing schedules around the globe to be rewritten to move the event.

+The Russian Foreign Ministry said that the arrests were “another case of the illegal extraterritorial application of U.S. laws.”

-Additional reporting by Katharina Bart in Zurich, Curtis Skinner in San Francisco, Karen Freifeld and Nate Raymond in New York, Mark Hosenball, Julia Edwards, Lindsay Dunsmuir in Washington, David Adams and Zachary Ferguson in Miami, Ian Ransom in Melbourne; Writing by Peter Graff, Giles Elgood; Editing by Peter Millership, David Stamp, Grant McCool and Stuart Grudgings
+Three years ago FIFA hired a former U.S. prosecutor to examine allegations of bribery over the awarding of the World Cups to Qatar and Russia.
+However, last year it refused to publish his report, releasing only a summary in which it said there were no major irregularities.
+The investigator quit, saying his report had been mischaracterized.
+(Additional reporting by Katharina Bart in Zurich, Curtis Skinner in San Francisco, Karen Freifeld and Nate Raymond in New York, Mark Hosenball and Julia Edwards in Washington, David Adams and Zachary Ferguson in Miami; Ian Ransom in Melbourne; Writing by Peter Graff, Giles Elgood; Editing by Peter Millership, David Stamp, Grant McCool and Stuart Grudgings.)